Mellanox/bfb-build/README.md

 To install docker on your x86_64 or aarch64 server please refer to https://docs.docker.com/get-docker/
 Note: It is expected that these docker images will run faster on ARM (aarch64) server (without qemu)

-In case of using x86_64 server install and configure qemu:
+In case of using x86_64 server qemu-user-static using will be installed by:

-Install qemu-user-static using docker container:
   $ docker run --rm --privileged multiarch/qemu-user-static --reset -p yes See more info under: https://github.com/multiarch/qemu-user-static

+- This step is required to prevent a segmentation fault in QEMU.

 ```